-Hindus and other religious minorities are involved in similar consultations with the government over the NEP, which has been criticised for violating the constitutional rights of religious minorities.
+Hindus and other religious minorities are involved in similar consultations with the government over the NEP, which has been criticized for violating the constitutional rights of religious minorities.
 Abdul Hameed Nayyar, a nationally renowned educator, raised concerns that compulsory Islamiat studies could drive many non-Muslim primary school pupils to drop out.

-According to UNICEF, Pakistan has the world’s second-highest number of out-of-school children, with an estimated 22.8 million children aged 5 to 16 not attending school, representing 44% of the total population in this age group.
+According to UNICEF, Pakistan has the world’s second-highest number of out-of-school children, with an estimated 22.8 million children ages 5 to 16 not attending school, representing 44% of the total population in this age group.

-Poverty is one of the main causes as it forces children to leave school to start work in often menial jobs to supplement the family income.
+Poverty is one of the main causes, as it forces children to leave school to start work in often menial jobs to supplement the family income.
 Christian children are also often deterred by the strongly Islamic environment and anti-Christian hostility in the classroom.

 Prime Minister Imran Khan said the introduction of the single curriculum in all Pakistan’s schools — public, private and religious — would improve the quality of education and provide equal opportunities to all students.
 The new curriculum will be phased in over three years, starting with the youngest age group.